theBrianCui/CSC-143-Notes/archive/Fall 2019/09.25/README.md

 }
 ```

-*See:* FizzBuzzTest

 There are several *testing libraries* available for languages that
 contain all the needed components to write unit tests.

-Testing lib

-Some languages like JavaScript separate the above three components:
- - Test Runner (runs tests in sequence, reports output)
+ - Test Runner: a program with a `main` method that runs tests and reports output)
- - Assertion library: expect(var).to.be(5)
+ - Assertion library: a collection of assertions like `assertEquals` and `assertTrue`
- - Mocking library:
+ - Mocking library: a program that can substitute behavior of other classes

 jUnit contains the first two: a runner and assertion library.
-The test runner contains a `main` method which evaluates one or more tests.

 "Mockito" is a Java method mocking library (but we won't need it)

-See: How do we add jUnit to our projects?
+*See:* Setting up a new Java project in IntelliJ with jUnit

- - jUnit is included in all project code
+jUnit is included in all project code and should work out-of-the-box
+(no additional downloads) for IntelliJ.

+*See:* Writing tests for FizzBuzz

 Software testing provides great value to large team projects!
 By *asserting* the behavior of a function or module,